grafana/agent/docs/sources/flow/reference/components/loki.source.syslog.md

 ## Example

-This example collects listens for Syslog messages in valid RFC5424 format over TCP and UDP in the specified ports and forwards them to a `loki.write` component.
+This example listens for Syslog messages in valid RFC5424 format over TCP and UDP in the specified ports and forwards them to a `loki.write` component.

 ```river
 loki.source.syslog "local" {